kratzersmz/teska-cloud/README.md

 # Info
 Goal of this project is to have an hybrid installer for paedml-linux/paedml-windows, serving a nextcloud installation best practice the docker way
 This project is currently in developing.
+You'll find the prequisites for ubuntu server in the prerequisitsfile

 # Instructions paedml-windows
 ## Add an A Record on your Domain to Octo/Sophos IP(in this case octo is 37.22.22.111)